|Frequently Asked Questions About Iron Filters

 Q. I don't want to use chlorine or any chemicals of any kind.
 My water has sulfur odor, a LOT of iron, and manganese as well.
 What system should I use?

 A. The best approach is to use our air-compressor air injection system with the Pro-OX filter.
 This is not only non-chemical, it is also virtually maintenance free and requires no regular or routine maintenance.

 Q. I use a chlorinator already to control odor and disinfect the water, but I want to use an iron filter.
 Which one is best?

-Q. I have very severe water.
-My iron is over 10 ppm, I have high manganese, and a terrible hydrogen sulfide problem.
-Which one should I use?
+Q. I have very severe water. i have very high iron, high manganese, and a terrible hydrogen sulfide "rotten-egg' sulfur

 Q. How can I find out how many gallons per minute my well pump can produce?

 A. You can find this out very easily yourself.
 See this link here for simple instructions on measuring your flow rate.
 If you have a "constant pressure variable speed pump", consult your well driller or pump supplier or let us know the pump and model number and we can estimate it based on your well depth and type of pump you have.